Today, 16 February, the Republic of Lithuania —Lietuva, the country of my ancestors— officially commemorates its independence day.

 King Mindaugus, by Dail.
 J. Malinauskaite.

-After Mindaugus' death in 1263, the nation would return to its designation as a Duchy.
+After Mindaugus' death in 1263, the nation returned to its designation as a Duchy.
 Why?
 It's complicated.

 One reason was internecine warfare.
 Another was doubt over Mindaugus' conversion from paganism.
 My parents told us that, as late as the early 20th century, for their parents, one of the worst things a person could be called was rupūžė, a tree frog, a pagan curse.
 And this in overwhelmingly Catholic Lithuania.